leonlinsx/minimal-mistakes/_posts/2019-07-14-nudge-aware.md

 ![CTA]({{ site.url }}{{ site.baseurl }}/assets/images/query/booking-cta.PNG)

 with various elements nudging you to complete the booking, e.g. 'only 3 rooms left' or 'deal of the day expires in XX minutes'.
-[This page](https://ro-che.info/articles/2017-09-17-booking-com-manipulation "roche") has a detailed walkthrough of the booking.com site, which falls under the more benign scale of [dark patterns](https://www.darkpatterns.org/ "link") that are manipulating user behaviour \[1\].
+[This page](https://ro-che.info/articles/2017-09-17-booking-com-manipulation "roche") has a detailed walkthrough of the booking.com site, which falls more benignly on the scale of [dark patterns](https://www.darkpatterns.org/ "link") that are manipulating user behaviour \[1\].

 Apparently, consumers are getting more used to such nudges, and this could change how effective nudges are moving forward.
 From [this post](https://behavioralscientist.org/consumers-are-becoming-wise-to-your-nudge/ "wise up"):